dinesh-58/CardsQL-legacy/notes.md

 ### Review
 - [ ] Set html values as (1,2,4) themselves to make easier for php
 ## PHP
-- [ ] test query to send data thru site
+- [x] test query to send data thru site
-- [ ] set default value of $next while adding to current date
+- [x] set default value of $next to current date
-    - [ ] need to concat specific array indexes to a string
-    - [ ] seems you can just use CURDATE() inside SQL string
 - [ ] 1, 2, 4 days based on response
 ---
 # Low priority, do if time
 - [ ] create database if one named 'cardsql' doesn't exist. so that others can use
+    - [ ] set id to primary & auot increment
 - back-facing & bi-directional cards
 - new deck feature (use just 1 deck for now)
 ### Edit (PUT & DELETE http method)